 For example, ISM may be seen as an extension of the Real-World Testing method, providing information on ADS performance under real-world conditions.
 ISM attention to user-interactions metrics can provide information useful for improving ADS HMI, usability, and driver education.

-Even when the safety level (or the equivalent residual risk, according to safety metrics and methodologies defined by FRAV) of the assessed automated driving system is deemed acceptable for the service of the vehicle, the overall vehicle safety during the automated driving system lifetime remains the responsibility of the manufacturer.
-Nonetheless, ISM enables the identification of any concern posing a safety risk in need of remedy.
+Even when the safety (according to safety metrics and methodologies defined by FRAV) of the assessed automated driving system is deemed acceptable at the type approval stage for the service of the vehicle, certain aspects of the safety performance of the automated driving system during its lifetime remain the responsibility of the manufacturer.
+ISM enables the identification of any concern posing a safety risk in need of remedy that may occur after type approval.

 Objectives